Distinctive Feature Codec: An Adaptive Efficient Speech Representation for Depression Detection: Preliminary

-\paragraph{Speech Codecs} aim to compress speech signals into discrete tokens while preserving essential acoustic and linguistic information~\cite{vinton2001scalable,epps2000wideband}.
-These discrete representations can be used for efficient storage, transmission, and as input for downstream tasks such as large language models~\cite{du2024cosyvoice,du2024cosyvoice2,defossez2024moshi}.
-Current speech codec approaches can be broadly categorized into two paradigms: end-to-end trained models like SpeechTokenizer that directly learn the discrete representations~\cite{zeghidour2021soundstream,defossezhigh,zhang2024speechtokenizer}, and two-stage approaches that first extract speech discrete features~\cite{du2024cosyvoice,du2024cosyvoice2} using self-supervised models~\cite{hsu2021hubert,baevski2020wav2vec} followed by generative modeling techniques such as flow matching~\cite{lipmanflow} or diffusion models~\cite{ho2020denoising}.
-The latter category, particularly approaches utilizing flow matching-based models, has demonstrated impressive capabilities in achieving high compression rates, reducing the number of tokens per second to remarkably low levels~\cite{bpe,baade2024syllablelm,cho2024sylber}.
-However, multiple studies have shown that these highly compressed representations often underperform in downstream LLM tasks when operating at low frame rates~\cite{cuervo2024scaling,wang2024speech}.
-We hypothesize that this performance degradation occurs because diffusion-based models' strong generative capabilities are actually 'guessing' missing speech information, resulting in representations that may not contain sufficient original speech information.
-We provide some exploratory experiments supporting this hypothesis in Appendix~\ref{Codec Analysis}.
-Given these considerations, our experimental investigation primarily focuses on end-to-end trained codecs, which we believe provide a more direct and transparent approach to learning speech representations.
+Speech codecs compress speech signals into discrete tokens while preserving essential acoustic and linguistic information~\cite{vinton2001scalable,epps2000wideband}.
+These discrete representations serve as inputs for downstream tasks such as large language models~\cite{du2024cosyvoice,du2024cosyvoice2,defossez2024moshi}.
+Current approaches can be broadly categorized into two paradigms: \textbf{end-to-end trained codecs} that directly learn discrete representations through reconstruction objectives~\cite{zeghidour2021soundstream,defossezhigh,zhang2024speechtokenizer}, and \textbf{two-stage approaches} that first extract semantic features using self-supervised models~\cite{hsu2021hubert,baevski2020wav2vec}, then apply generative modeling techniques such as flow matching~\cite{lipmanflow,mehta2024matcha} or diffusion~\cite{ho2020denoising,zhang2023speak}.

+Two-stage approaches (e.g., Sylber~\cite{cho2024sylber}) achieve impressive compression by operating at syllable-level granularity~\cite{bpe,baade2024syllablelm}, reducing token rates to as low as 5-10 tokens per second.
+These methods prioritize \textit{semantic preservation}—retaining linguistic content that overlaps with text representations—while relying on powerful generative models.
+However, this design philosophy is fundamentally misaligned with depression detection, where diagnostic information resides not in semantic content but in \textit{acoustic characteristics}: voice quality, spectral energy distribution, and prosodic micro-variations~\cite{zhang2025speecht}.

+Table~\ref{tab:sylber_codec},~based on our experimental evaluation of the Sylber model, empirically demonstrates this limitation.
+As Sylber's model capacity increases (K-means clusters from 10K to 20K), perceptual quality (PESQ) paradoxically \textit{degrades} from 1.25 to 0.81, while mel-spectral error increases from 0.616 to 0.673.
+This pattern indicates that the generative model produces perceptually plausible speech by hallucinating acoustic details rather than preserving them from the original signal.
+While the semantic content ("what was said") remains intact, the acoustic substrate ("how it was said") diverges from the input—erasing the subtle spectral and prosodic deviations that constitute depression biomarkers.
+Multiple studies confirm that such semantically-focused representations underperform on tasks requiring acoustic fidelity~\cite{cuervo2024scaling,wang2024speech}.